Medieinstitutet/fed23d-grafiska-verktyg-amorella/assets/README.md

 ## Typography

 - Follows the golden rule 1,33 quota.
-- Are accessible as text styles in figma.
+- Are accessible as text styles in Figma.

 ### Headings